 Similarly, birthday celebrations and the ceremony to mark the 100th day following the birth of a baby will be solemnized with a toast of wine or spirits.
 In South China, when a baby girl is born, her parents will brew alcohol for her, bury it underground and keep it until she marries.
 Then they take the jar up and paint auspicious pictures upon it to give greetings.

 Each ethnic group has some form of alcoholic drink with which to celebrate special festivals.
-For example, around the Spring Festival, Korean people drink their 'suijiu' to which is added rice, root of the balloon flower, cinnamon and, red chili and so on, to ward off demons.
+For example, around the Chinese New Year, Korean people drink their 'suijiu' to which is added rice, root of the balloon flower, cinnamon and, red chili and so on, to ward off demons.

 When drinking wine or spirits at table, both the host and the guests are expected to observe certain rules of etiquette and behavior.

 |Making a toast|

 The glass should be full of wine, else the guest will think they are lacking due respect.
 The elders and superior person or persons present should always be served first.

 A toast represents esteem, while refusing to participate in a toast shows the great irreverence and a lack of politeness.
 Should a guest be genuinely unable to take a drink then he has to find another to do it for him in order to save face.